rfervari/rfervari.github.io/_pages/students.md

 * Antonio Mondejar (2025).
 >*Computational Aspects of Bisimulation for a Knowing How Logic (FAMAF-UNC, Argentina).*

-* Leonardo Torres Villegas (2025, co-supervised with Santiago Figueira).
+* Leonardo Torres (2025, co-supervised with Santiago Figueira).
 >*Model Theory for Path Predicate Modal Logic (FAMAF-UNC, Argentina).*

 * Ziqi Wang (2024).